Stephen SUMMERHILL married Sarah CRATCHLEY (of Dursley, Gloucs) at Slimbridge, Gloucestershire, on 6th July 1778.

 By 1825, Stephen and Ann Summerhill had moved 64 miles to Tipton in Staffordshire.
 Then, by 1832, they were in Bilston, moving to Wilden, Worcestershire by 1841, to Wolverhampton by 1851 and to Farfield, Kidderminster by 1861.

 The Summerhills appear to have had a long association with Wilden.
 An obituary for Fanny Williams, Stephen and Ann’s grandaughter, who died in Wilden in 1935, notes her connection with the Summerhills.
 The paper reports “the village has been home to members of this [Summerhill] family for more than 150 years.”

-I am struggling a little to unpick all the Summerhills (with variant spellings such as Summerill, Somerell and repeated use of the same favourite first names, but it does seem that the family moved around between a handful of South Gloucestershire parishes, just to the north of Bristol.
+I am struggling a little to unpick all the Summerhills (with variant spellings such as Summerill, Somerell, as well repeated use of the same favourite first names), but it does seem that the family moved around between a handful of South Gloucestershire parishes, just to the north of Bristol.
 Given the Framilode Company’s ownership of a number of iron, wire and brass works in the area, it’s possible that the Summerhill family’s movements around neighbouring parishes could have been linked to movement between the various mills.